Site icon The Who Blog

 EXPLANATION:

-ICS is a standard on-scene incident management concept specifically designed to enable emergency services to adopt an integrated organizational structure that meets the complexity and requirements of each or multiple incidents without being hampered by jurisdictional boundaries.
+ICS is a standard on-scene incident management concept specifically designed to enable emergency services to adopt an integrated organizational structure that meets the complexity and requirements of each or multiple incidents without remain hampered by jurisdictional boundaries.
 Understanding the concept of ICS/UC is equally important for local first responders, who generally arrive first and are therefore more likely to apply a management system, as is the case with state and federal organizations that may join ICS /uc.

 The ICS/UC structure assigns roles and responsibilities, reducing the risk of conflict and increasing the flow of information between all participating organizations.
 ICS maintains its sectional organization so that the benefits of ICS are not lost with the introduction of UC.